-Summer study abroad in Shanghai offers the perfect opportunity to gain understanding of our rapidly changing world, get a first-hand look at what China offers, and begin to see what you and others might contribute today and in the future.
+Summer study abroad in Shanghai offers the perfect opportunity to gain understanding of our rapidly changing world, get a first-hand look at what China has to offer, and begin to see what you and others might contribute today and in the future.

 Language of Instruction

 language study is available at beginning, intermediate and advanced levels.

 "I was able to look into China's economy and business - doing it from within as opposed to from the outside, which is what is taught in the United States.
 Also, learning Chinese in China was interesting, in that after every class more and more of the language around you could be understood." -- UCEAP Participant, Summer 2016